 General Insurance FAQs

-Can I get cover today?If you need insurance today, we have you covered.
+Can I get cover today?Yes, if you need insurance today, you can buy immediate cover.
 You can make a payment by credit or debit card or if you choose to pay by Direct Debit, you can pay an initial deposit and then pay the remaining amount over monthly instalments.

 What other policies do you offer?We know that you rely on your vehicle to make a living.
 In an unfortunate case of a breakdown, you will want to get back on the road as soon as possible.
 We offer breakdown cover in addition to your existing policy or as a new policy.
 Legal expenses cover is also available.